rmhanchate/SAMP2020_course_material/README.md

 ```
 pip3 install -r requirements.txt
 ```
-This should create and activate a virtual environment called venv
+This will install all libraries into your active python environment

 ### Windows Users
 For Windows users, we recommend the use of Anaconda.<br/>